The Apple Dumpling Story

 “Here is someone who can help us decide,” said the woman.
 She opened the gate.
 “Good mother,” she said.
 “If you were making a cushion for your grandfather’s arm chair, would you not stuff it with cotton?”

 “I told you so!” cried the man.
 “Straw is the very thing.
 And you need to go no farther than the barn for it.”
-But Agnes shook her head.
+But Hazel shook her head.
 “Nor would I stuff the cushion with straw.”

 “At least, let us give you something for the feathers,” said the woman.

-“A good bargain," said Agnes, “and not all of it in the basket.”
+“A good bargain," said Hazel, "and not all of it in the basket.”
 For she was glad that the two young people were now happy with each other.
 She wished them both well, and went on her way.

-Soon Agnes came upon a young lord, dressed in very fine clothes and with a gold chain around his neck.
+Soon Hazel came upon a young lord, dressed in very fine clothes and with a gold chain around his neck.
 But such a frown on his face!
 He looked as if he had no friend left in the whole wide world.

 “Is that what is the matter?” said the old woman.
 “Then you shall have a gift for your lady!”
-Agnes handed the flowers from her basket to the young lord.
+Hazel handed the flowers from her basket to the young lord.
 “Though I may never have an apple dumpling!”
 The flowers made the lord so glad that he smiled from ear to ear.

-But Agnes had gone no more than the turn of the road when she came upon a mother and her children, standing in a doorway.
+But Hazel had gone no more than the turn of the road when she came upon a mother and her children, standing in a doorway.
 Their faces were as sad as her own was happy.